 Handling social channels:

 Chatbots can be integrated into social media channels, responding to customer queries and intrigues.
-Having an automated response system in your social media platforms increases response time, improving customer relations and keeps users attention firmly focused on your product or service by instantly creating a dialog between your business and it’s customers or potential clients.
+Having an automated response system in your social media platforms increases response time, improving customer relations and keeps users attention firmly focused on your product or service by instantly creating a dialogue between your business and its customers or potential clients.